cloudnull/rcbops_virt_builder/setup_notes.rst

-edit the file ``/opt/vm-rebuilder/base.json`` change line 43 to: ``"virt_type": "lxc"``
+edit the file ``/opt/vm-rebuilder/base.json`` change line 43 to: ``"virt_type": "lxc"`` change line 35 to: ``"image_upload": false``

 Now edit the chef environment::

     knife environment edit allinoneinone

-In the chef environment editor also change the virt type to "lxc"
+Make the sames changes to the saved chef environment as well

 Apply Changes to the System